A Simple Life (Tao Jie)

 The roles are reversed when Ah Tao suffers a stroke and, not being able to look after herself – let alone Roger – she asks to be moved to a nursing home.

 Ah Tao’s feistiness creates the greatest element of amusement for the film, and Roger’s final realisation of how it is now his turn to look after Ah Tao provides the real heart-warming ingredient.

 The title for the film is very concurrent for its content.
 A Simple Life truly explores the simple pleasures of a realistic situation, and it is refreshing to have such an organic portraiture of an otherwise adverse subject.

-Watch the trailer of A Simple Life (Tao Jie) here
+Watch the trailer for A Simple Life (Tao Jie) here: